kostyfisik/qpms/lattices.md

   done
 ```

-It also make sense to pre-generate the list of $\omega$ values,
+It also make sense to pre-generate the list of *ω* values,
 e.g.
 ```
   seq 6.900 0.002 7.3 | sed -e 's/,/./g' > omegalist